Yigenana/presentations/QCON/QCON18.md

 }
 ```

 ^These endpoints can scale because each request on a handler is a goroutine, baked in, no customization needed.
-The Serve function here from the net/http library is called when requested are recieved on the Listener, like I setup in the example before.
+The Serve function here from the net/http library is called when requested are received on the Listener, like I setup in the example before.
 And at the end you can see the "go" keyword before the request is served, meaning each request is processed in it's own go routine.
 A goroutine is a lightweight thread managed by the Go runtime.
 I'll talk about this a bit more as we address the next issue of scale our system encountered.

 ---